strimzi/strimzi-kafka-oauth/examples/README.md

 By default, no authorizer is configured which grants all permissions to all clients.

-You can configure another authorizer by setting KAFKA_AUTHORIZER_CLASS_NAME env variable in `kafka-oauth-*/compose.yml`
+You can configure the default authorizer using KAFKA_AUTHORIZER_CLASS_NAME env variable in `kafka-oauth-*/compose.yml`.

-For example, you can uncomment SimpleAclAuthorizer, and make sure to then configure KAFKA_SUPER_USERS, and OAUTH_USERNAME_CLAIM:
+For example:

     KAFKA_AUTHORIZER_CLASS_NAME: kafka.security.auth.SimpleAclAuthorizer
     KAFKA_SUPER_USERS: User:service-account-kafka-broker